Our Staff

 Director of Programs & Development

 Alethea Bakogeorge (she/her) is a physically disabled access professional, fundraiser, and actor with cerebral palsy.
-She comes to the Disability Screen Office from the National accessArts Centre in Calgary, where she was Director of Development & Performing Arts.
+She joined the Disability Screen Office from the National accessArts Centre in Calgary, where she was Director of Development & Performing Arts.
 Prior to her time at the NaAC, Alethea worked in fundraising and access for The Musical Stage Company in Toronto, where she was the first full-time Accessibility Manager to be appointed at an Ontario theatre company.

-Alethea maintains an active acting career as a physically disabled VoiceOver and theatre actor.
+Alethea maintains an active acting career as a physically disabled voiceover and theatre actor.
 Some favourite credits include recurring as Mercedes Cohen-Davis on Lyla in the Loop (PBS Kids) and originating the role of Chrissie onstage in Daniel Tiger’s Neighborhood Live: King for a Day (US National Tour).
-Alethea holds a BFA in Music Theatre and a BFA in Arts Administration from Viterbo University, as well a Professional Development Award in Leadership in Accessibility and Inclusion from Toronto Metropolitan University.
+Alethea holds a BFA in Music Theatre and a BFA in Arts Administration from Viterbo University, as well as a Professional Development Award in Leadership in Accessibility and Inclusion from Toronto Metropolitan University.
 She lives in Toronto.

 Elspeth Arbow